Caring for someone with Dementia - Care Home Workforce Survey

 A financial assessment may be undertaken on adults who are in receipt of certain services.
 The adult can either have a managed service via one of the Council's contracts, or manage their own support via a direct payment, personal health budget or individual service fund.

-Some aspects of the provider delivery had been impacted due to covid, especially a few aspects of face-to-face service delivery.
-A number of lessons have been learnt through covid in terms of challenges that people with sensory impairment face
+• A number of lessons that have been learnt through covid-19 in terms of challenges that people with sensory impairment face have been incorporated into our sensory model.

 Current market risks:

-• Limited specialist sensory providers in Essex to provide an all age sensory service; we need to develop the market to mitigate this.
+• Limited specialist sensory providers in Essex to provide an all-age sensory service; we will develop the market to mitigate this.

 Our current area of focus is:

-• Gaps in the existing contract delivery are being addressed via commissioning intentions and negotiation meetings:
+• Gaps in the existing contract delivery are being addressed via reshaping the sensory model for people in Essex

 • challenges in all age delivery of the contract

-• working a lot more collaboratively with other existing voluntary sector providers
+• working a lot more collaboratively with voluntary sector providers

 • Addressing accommodation solutions for people with a sensory impairment